Quick Start

 • input*required – add the text for which you want to generate the embeddings data.

 • model – Select the model you wish to use when creating the embeddings.
-Available models are: text-embedding-ada-002.
+Available models are: text-embedding-3-small, text-embedding-3-large, text-embedding-ada-002.

 API result: